A Faster Generalized Two-Stage Approximate Top-K: Method

 \algorithmiccomment[1]{ \ \eqparbox{COMMENT}{/* #1 */} }

 Since buckets group elements separated by a fixed stride, contiguous input elements map to different buckets.
-We can logically view the input array to have the shape \texttt{[batch\_size, N / B, B]}.
-We store the top-K' lists with a physical layout of \texttt{[batch\_size, K', B]} so that the minormost axis maps to the bucket axis, which aligns with the input's logical shape.
+We can logically view the input array as having the shape \texttt{[batch\_size, N / B, B]}.
+We store the top-K' lists with a physical layout of \texttt{[batch\_size, K', B]} so that the minor-most axis maps to the bucket axis, which aligns with the input's logical shape.
 The top-K' update subroutine (Algorithm \ref{alg:sorted_topk_insertion}) can be executed independently for each bucket and is trivially vectorizable along the bucket axis.

 To simplify the implementation, we restrict the number of buckets to a multiple of the vector width, denoted by $L$.
 We process contiguous L-sized chunks of the inputs and their corresponding L-sized top-K' lists in each iteration of a vectorized loop.
-The outline of the vectorized version is shown in Algorithm \ref{alg:vectorized_body}.
-Although this implementation appears to require $2K'$ loads and stores of the top-K' lists for each input that is read, we can schedule the loop iterations such that the input chunks corresponding to the same bucket are executed consecutively, allowing the top-K' lists to fully reside in the registers or the nearest cache depending on the choice of $K'$ and the hardware.
+Algorithm \ref{alg:vectorized_body} outlines the vectorized version.
+Although this implementation appears to require $2K'$ loads and stores of the top-K' lists for each input that is read, we can schedule the loop iterations so that the input chunks corresponding to the same bucket are executed consecutively; this lets the top-K' lists fully reside in the registers or the nearest cache depending on the choice of $K'$ and the hardware.

-Based on these insights, we implement our first stage kernel in Pallas, a JAX kernel language~\cite{jax2018github}.
+Based on these insights, we implement our first-stage kernel in Pallas, a JAX kernel language~\citep{jax2018github}.
 We use \texttt{jax.lax.sort\_key\_val} and slice the top-K elements for the second stage.
-The Python code for our algorithm with detailed comments is provided in Listing~\ref{lst:pallas_implementation} for the unfused implementation and Listing~\ref{lst:fused_pallas_implementation} for the matmul-fused implementation.
+We share the Python code for our algorithm with detailed comments in Listing~\ref{lst:pallas_implementation} for the unfused implementation and Listing~\ref{lst:fused_pallas_implementation} for the matmul-fused implementation.
 To find the algorithm parameters for a given input shape and recall target, we sweep through legal configurations and list those that meet the recall target.
 We then heuristically choose the configuration with the best performance.
 To calculate expected recall, we use Monte Carlo evaluations of the expectation expression derived in Section \ref{sec:methods:analysis}.
-The Python code to estimate expected recall and select algorithm parameters is shared in Listings \ref{lst:parameter_selection}.
+We share the Python code to estimate expected recall and select algorithm parameters in Listing \ref{lst:parameter_selection}.
+The computational cost of this procedure is relatively low; see Appendix Section \ref{ssec:param_sweep} for a detailed discussion.

-\section{Results and discussion}
+\section{Results and Discussion}